Ahmad al-Mansur: Legacy

-Ahmad al-Mansur died in 1603 and was succeeded by his son Zidan al-Nasir, who was based in Marrakech, and by Abou Fares Abdallah, who was based in Fes who had only local power.
+Ahmad al-Mansur died in 1603 and was succeeded by his son Zidan al-Nasir, who was based in Marrakech, and by Abou Fares Abdallah, who was based in Fez, having only local power.
 He was buried in the mausoleum of the Saadian Tombs in Marrakech.
 Well-known writers at his court were Ahmed Mohammed al-Maqqari, Abd al-Aziz al-Fishtali, Ahmad Ibn al-Qadi and Al-Masfiwi.

-Through astute diplomacy al-Mansur resisted the demands of the Ottoman sultan, to preserve Moroccan independence.
-By playing the Europeans and Ottomans against one another, al-Mansur excelled in the art of the balancing of power through diplomacy.
-Eventually he spent far more than he collected in revenue.
-He attempted to expand his holdings through conquest, and although initially successful in their military campaign against the Songhai Empire, the Moroccans found it increasingly difficult to maintain control over the conquered locals as time went on.
+Through astute diplomacy, al-Mansur resisted the demands of the Ottoman sultan to preserve Moroccan independence. al-Mansur excelled in the art of the balancing of power through diplomacy, playing the Europeans and Ottomans against one another.
+Eventually, he spent far more than he collected in revenue.
+He attempted to expand his holdings through conquest, and although initially successful in their military campaign against the Songhai Empire, the Moroccans found it increasingly difficult to maintain control over conquered locals as time went on.
 Meanwhile, as the Moroccans continued to struggle in Songhai, their power and prestige on the world stage declined significantly.

-Al-Mansur was one of the first authorities to take action on smoking in 1602 towards the end of his reign.
+Al-Mansur was one of the first authorities to take action on smoking, in 1602, towards the end of his reign.
 The ruler of the Saadi dynasty used the religious tool of fatwas (Islamic legal pronouncements) to discourage the use of tobacco.

+The royal library which he founded, known as the Zaydani Library, was eventually stolen from Sultan Zidan Abu Maali by French pirates and was taken to Spain, where most of it burned in an accidental fire.